MrBigoudi/INF584Project/Readme.md

 - `Mouse`: use your mouse to rotate the camera (only works when the camera mode is on)

 - `M`: press `M` to activate or deactivate the camera mode.
 In camera mode, you can rotate the camera with the mouse.
-When deactivated the view is locked to make the usage of the ImGui window more convenient
+When deactivated the cursor appears and the view is locked to make the usage of the ImGui window more convenient

 - `F1`: press `F1` to activate the wireframe mode